 What about those evenings when it’s a bit cooler out or you want something a bit dressier?
 I’m always cold, which means every night is cooler to me so I always travel with black booties.

 I hardly wear any makeup.
 For multiple reasons, but the main one is that I’m allergic to almost every product.
-Needless to say this makes it much easier to be a minimalist when creating a packing list.
+Needless to say this makes it much easier to be a minimalist travelling.

 As for actual makeup I wear pressed powder by CoverGirl for shine and to even out my skin tone.
 This is not an expensive brand at all, which proves you don’t need to spend a lot to get a great product that works for you.